bimaguava/123-log/content/computer/create-windows-to-go-live-persistence-bootable-usb-from-hirens-iso.md

 3. Ensure USB drive partition active!
 I need to make the Windows To Go partition active so my computer can boot from the **USB drive (F:)**.
 Just run **_compmgmt.msc_** to check it.

    ![](https://res.cloudinary.com/bimagv/image/upload/v1612516443/2021-02/123/2021-02-05--T09-12-03_oburfv.png)
-4. Create Boot Files/Entries on the USB Drive and run:
+4. Create Boot Files/Entries (UEFI and BIOS) on the USB Drive.
+Just run:

        F:
        cd \Windows\System32